-Organizational Experience: List and provide a brief description of experience in ALL grants, contracts, or subcontracts entered into during the past seven years that involve the delivery of one or more of the products and/or services called for in this RFP.
-For each of these contracts, potential providers must identify the name, title, agency, address, and current telephone number of the official to whom they were most directly responsible.
+Organizational Experience: Provide a list (hard copies not required with proposal) of 3 contracts minimum of similar size and scope with a detailed description (scope) for all grants, contracts, or subcontracts entered into during the past seven years that involve the delivery of one or more of the products and/or services called for in this RFP.
+For each of these contracts, potential providers must identify the name, title, agency, address, and current telephone number of the official to whom they were most directly responsible, total dollar value length of contract, approximate number of participants and location.